 - To prevent sharp metal sections snapping or flying off, which can be a significant hazard.

 Of course, every situation has multiple variables: the force that a car exerts on a crash barrier varies depending on the kind of vehicle, its weight, and how fast the vehicle is moving.
-Crash barriers still need to be able to withstand significant forces in order to have these safety effects, which is why they’re made from galvanized steel and why they’re fixed to the ground using bolt-down or dig-in posts.
+Crash barriers still need to be able to withstand significant forces in order to have these safety effects, which is why they’re made from galvanised steel and why they’re fixed to the ground using bolt-down or dig-in posts.

 Armco barriers are also designed in sections so that in the case of a collision, only a small section of your barrier needs to be replaced, rather than the whole barrier or fence.
 By only having to purchase a few replacement beams and posts, you can save on costs while still feeling confident that you’re building the most effective safety barrier you can.